 DEPUTY TITLE IX COORDINATORS

 Dr. Amy Boggan, Assistant Professor of Psychology

-Stuart Miller, Director of Residence Life
+Stuart Miller, Assistant Dean of Students

 Jennifer Stearsman, Associate Athletic Director for Compliance/Senior Women’s Administrator